Lewis Leigh (footballer): Bromley

 On 2 July 2024, Leigh re-joined Bromley, who had just been promoted to League Two, on a permanent deal for an undisclosed fee.
 Having made his debut as a late substitute at Harrogate Town where Bromley won their first EFL League Two match on 10 August, Leigh scored against his first senior goal in the side's 2–1 defeat by his former loan side Crewe at Hayes Lane on 31 August 2024.

 On 4 March 2025, Leigh joined National League side FC Halifax Town on loan for the remainder of the season.

-He departed the club by mutual consent in June 2025.

-Chester

-On 16 October 2025, Leigh joined National League North club Chester on a deal until the end of the season.